-Windows 10 is the best of Windows 8, and Windows 7 combined.
-The latest operating system, dubbed the ‘last’ version of Windows’, is designed to make using the software just as easy on a traditional laptop as on a tablet.
+Windows 10 is the best combination of Windows 8 and Windows 7.
+The latest operating system, dubbed the ‘last’ version of Windows, is designed to make software use as easy on a traditional laptop as it is on a tablet.

 If you are yet to upgrade from Windows 8.1, you’ve unfortunately missed out on the free upgrade, which ended in July 2016.
 Now, you can upgrade to Windows 10 by purchasing a new computer with the operating system pre-loaded, or purchasing Windows 10 Home which costs £99.99 in the UK and $119.99 in the United States.

-There are two ways that you can install Windows 10 onto your machine.
-The most popular and common way of updating your machine is using the Windows Update system, which is typically easy and more accessible for the average user.
-You can also download Windows 10 as an ISO file, which opens up like an application and gives you instructions on how to download.
+There are two ways to install Windows 10 onto your machine.
+The most popular and common method is by using the Windows Update system, which is typically straightforward and more accessible for the average user.
+Alternatively, you can download Windows 10 as an ISO file; this file functions like an application, providing instructions on how to proceed with the installation.

 When you perform this OS update, you also have the option of performing a clean install, whereby all your settings are refreshed and all your files removed, giving you essentially a factory-fresh device.
 You can also choose to keep some settings and all of your files.